jojkaart/ComfyUI-sampler-lcm-alternative/README.md

 Update 2024.06.24: I've added a new sampler SamplerLCMDualNoise.
 I consider the others obsolete now due to how stunnigly well this new sampler works.
 It achieves great results on SD1.5 (yes, the ORIGINAL!) plus LCM Lora with CFG 1.0 and only positive prompt.

 SamplerLCMDualNoise has one extra parameter.
-- `weight`, this sampler simultaneously samples with Euler and LCM on every step.
-This parameter controls the weight each of them is given for the results.
-0.0 results in a result that's identical with the original LCM sampler.
-1.0 is identical to Euler.
+- `weight`, this sampler does Euler sampling with an additional LCM sampling step after each Euler step.
+The results are then combined with weighted average function.
+This parameter controls how strongly the results bias towards the Euler sampler.
+0.0 means both samplers are applied in full.
+1.0 makes this sampler the same as Euler.
   I've experimentally found that weights between 0.66 and 0.95 seem to work best.
 The best weight depends on the number of steps and might also be affected by the prompt, CFG and other parameters.
 Consider these as rough starting points: 50 steps -> weight 0.95, 4 steps -> weight 0.66, 16 steps -> weight 0.8

 SamplerLCMAlternative has two extra parameters.